wallymathieu/visualfsharp/examples/fsconcepts.md

 ![perf2](./images/perf2.png)

+(lower is better - ideally leftmost baseline (non-generic, hand-specialized code) equals rightmost generic, trait-based code.

-At 3 field class and struct instantiations, performance can be competive with hand specialised code, 1.4-8x faster than OO abstractions (if we are careful to inline).
+At 3-field class and struct instantiations, performance can be competive with hand specialised code, 1.4-8x faster than OO abstractions (if we are careful to inline).

 ---